HEPATIQ REPORT

 Differential Diagnostics(1) PHM and fLV can be used to differentiate steatohepatitis and non-steatotic cirrhosis.[8,10,11,14,21,22] (2) PHM and fLV reflect intrahepatic hemodynamics allowing differentiation of acute and chronic liver disease.[6,8,10,11,25] (3) PHM and fSV can be used to differentiate infiltrative spleen disease and cirrhotic portal hypertension.[6,12,15,19] (4) HAI and fLV allow differentiation of alcoholic steatohepatitis (ASH) and metabolic dysfunction-associated steatohepatitis (MASH).[8,10,14,18,21,22,23]

-Managing Disease Progression(1) Interventions: For HCC patients being considered for radioembolization or chemotherapy, PHM indicates possibility of post-intervention liver failure.[6,10,13,15] (2) Transplantation: For patients with severe liver disease but MELD score not high enough for transplant priority, low PHM may be used to justify a MELD exception for liver transplantation.[6,10,15,18] (3) Therapy: PHM provides objective monitoring of the efficacy of pharmacological, radiological or surgical therapies for the underlying causes of liver disease.[6,10,15,18,24]
+Managing Disease Progression(1) Interventions: For HCC patients being considered for radioembolization or chemotherapy, PHM indicates risk of post-intervention liver failure.[6,10,13,15] (2) Transplantation: For patients with severe liver disease but MELD score not high enough for transplant priority, low PHM may be used for transplant priority.[6,10,15,18] (3) Therapy: PHM provides objective monitoring of the efficacy of pharmacological, radiological or surgical therapies for the underlying causes of liver disease.[6,10,15,18,24,28]

-(4) Vigilance: HEPATIQ can provide early detection of progressive liver disease prompting a vigilant evaluation for complications.[24,25]
+(4) Vigilance: HEPATIQ can provide early detection of progressive liver disease prompting a vigilant evaluation for complications.[24,25,28]